-The Roulette Gold Project (formerly known as the Grulla Property) consists of 120 unpatented claims located approximately 30 miles (45 kilometres) north of Ely, Nevada in an active area of mineral exploration.
-Tied on to the north is McEwen Mining Inc.’s Limousine Butte project and to the west, Freeport-McMoran Inc. has located a large claim holding for porphyry copper/gold deposits.
+The Roulette Gold Project (“Roulette”, formerly known as the Grulla Property) consists of 120 unpatented claims located approximately 30 miles (45 kilometres) north of Ely, Nevada in an active area of mineral exploration.
+To the north is McEwen Mining Inc.’s Limousine Butte gold project and to the west, Freeport-McMoran Inc. has located a large claim holding for porphyry copper/gold deposits.
+Roulette shows geological similarities to the Alligator Ridge gold deposits located about 36 kilometers (24 miles) to the west, now part of Barrick Gold’s Bald Mountain gold mine.

 Exploration at Roulette is focussed on determining the extent of two jasperoid outcrops (“Parlay” and “Gambit”) known from historical prospecting and mapping, one of which is mineralized.
 The Parlay jasperoid was sampled in August 2014 by Nevada Sunrise and returned 4.44 grams/tonne gold over a sample length of 3.30 metres (10 feet), and 1.05 grams/tonne gold over a sample length of 2.64 metres (8 feet).
-Subsequent geochemical and geophysical surveys by Nevada Sunrise in 2015 and 2016 were integrated into a 3D model, which assisted in identifying several high-priority targets based on chargeability and geochemical anomalies, favourable lithology and interpreted structures (see Nevada Sunrise news release dated December 7, 2016).
+Subsequent geochemical and geophysical surveys by Nevada Sunrise in 2015 and 2016 were integrated into a 3D model, which assisted in identifying several high-priority drill targets based on chargeability and geochemical anomalies, favourable lithology and interpreted structures (see Nevada Sunrise news release dated December 7, 2016).